Kew's Millennium Seed Bank - ENSCONET Consortium

 ENSCONET also produced:

-• ENSCOBASE – ‘Virtual Seed Bank’ – online access to European native seed collection data including germination tests
+• ENSCOBASE – ‘Virtual Seed Bank’ – access to European native seed collection data including germination tests (interactive CD)

 • Virtual Seed Bank – seed bank educational presentation and interactive seed bank in English, French or Spanish

 • ENSCONET Seed Collection Manual – a guide to making quality, long-lasting seed collections from wild species.